Arcadia-Science/accounting-for-nonlinear-phenotypes/01_code/python/README.md

 # Acccounting for nonlinear phenotypes

-This repository contains analysis code to accompany the publication 'Harnessing genotype-phenotype nonlinearity to accelerate biological prediction'.<br>

 This directory contains code for simulating phenotypes (tools_for_phen_gen_creation.py) and predicting phenotypes with an autoencoder (autoencoder_denoise_nohup.py and batch_runner.py).

 ## Usage <br>